Faxing Isn’t Dead: Three Reasons the Predictions Were Wrong

 Every year, it seems a new prediction comes out about some key technology, forecasting that another, later and greater solution will replace its legacy counterpart altogether.
 We’ve heard this prediction made about everything from network connections like MPLS to digital communications, and while every piece of older tech will surely be phased out eventually, there is one system that’s holding out strong: the fax machine.

 That’s correct: In many industries across the globe, fax isn’t being as quickly replaced as many might assume.
 In fact, traditional fax machines and more updated cloud fax solutions are actually on the rise in numerous sectors, directly in contrast to predictions that the technology had been outmoded by email long ago.
+So why are fax machines still used?

 The Rise and Fall of the Fax Machine